GSA/challenges-and-prizes/_challenges/1120-project-streetlamp.md

 #### Submission Requirements

-(1) The submission (and use of the submission) does not, and will not, (1) violate any applicable laws or regulations of the United States, including licensing, export control, and nonproliferation laws, and related regulations; (2) violate or infringe upon the patent rights, industrial design rights, copyrights, trademarks, rights of privacy, publicity or other intellectual property or other rights of any person or entity; or (3) disclose trade secrets (the participant’s or anyone else’s).
+(1) The submission (and use of the submission) does not, and will not, (i) violate any applicable laws or regulations of the United States, including licensing, export control, and nonproliferation laws, and related regulations; (ii) violate or infringe upon the patent rights, industrial design rights, copyrights, trademarks, rights of privacy, publicity or other intellectual property or other rights of any person or entity; or (iii) disclose trade secrets (the participant’s or anyone else’s).

 (2) The submission represents original work of the participant(s), or it is being submitted with all necessary permissions and with full and proper credit given within the entry.